Debt collection companies and bailiffs have been known to harass people at work and threaten to throw them in jail.

 This is not actually allowed - there are rules and regulations governing the collection of debts that give you some protection.

-Who's chasing you for payment?
+Who is chasing you for payment?

-There's a difference between what debt collection companies and bailiffs are allowed to do to reclaim money.
+There is a difference between what debt collection companies and bailiffs are allowed to do to reclaim money.

 Whether a debt collector or bailiff is appointed will largely depend on the type of debt you have outstanding.

 Debt collection companies are used by banks and building societies to chase unpaid debts on credit cards, overdrafts and loans.
-They're also used by utility companies, payday loan companies and many non-financial businesses to collect debts.

 What can they do to recover your debts?